yWorks/yGuard/docs/task_documentation.md

 The `inoutpair` element has no child elements.

-If multiple jar files need to be obfuscated at once the `inoutpairs` element can be used alternatively.
+If multiple jar files need to be obfuscated at once the `inoutpairs` element can be used instead.

 ## The `inoutpairs` Elements
 Additionally or alternatively to `inoutpair` elements this element can be specified in order to specify the paths to the input and output jar files.

+Note that only regular jar files are supported.
+Enterprise archives (ear) or web archives (war) are not supported.
+Moreover, jar files with non-standard directory structures (like e.g. Spring boot archives that store application classes in a BOOT_INF directory) are not supported either.

 #### Attributes